-- Vote AGAINST management or shareholder proposals seeking to classify the board when the issue comes up for vote. - Vote FOR management or shareholder proposals to repeal a company's classified board structure. - If the company has a classified board and a continuing director is responsible for a problematic governance issue at the board/committee level that would warrant a withhold/against vote, in addition to potential future withhold/against votes on that director, we may vote against or withhold votes from any or all of the nominees up for election, with the exception of new nominees.
+- > Vote against management or shareholder proposals seeking to classify the board when the issue comes up for vote. - > Vote for management or shareholder proposals to repeal a company's classified board structure. - If the company has a classified board and a continuing director is responsible for a problematic governance issue at the board/committee level that would warrant a withhold/against vote, in addition to potential future withhold/against votes on that director, Public Fund Advisory Services may vote against or withhold votes from any or all of the nominees up for election, with the exception of new nominees.